Prag8855/aab/content/guides/an-honest-review-of-n26.md

 In 2016, I switched to [N26](/out/n26).
 I left [Commerzbank](/out/commerzbank) because they charge fees for everything.

 **N26 is free**.
 No withdrawal fees, no monthly fees, no credit card fees. *Free!* I get money from the sketchiest ATMs in Berlin, and I don't pay any fees.
-This is not common in Germany.
+There are very few [banks with no ATM fees](/guides/first-bank-account-in-germany#german-banks-with-no-atm-fees).

 I am an N26 customer since 2016.
 It's my main bank account.
-This is my experience as an N26 customer in 2024.
+This is my experience as an N26 customer in {{ now.strftime('%Y') }}.

 ![N26 credit cards](/images/n26-credit-card-allaboutberlin.jpg)